 Now if you ask me my dad makes the best bread and butter pudding (and if you ask him about it, he is guaranteed to shrug his shoulders and say “it’s a Delia recipe, it’s nothing”).Read more

-Based in Charlton Park we also run projects that support our whole family approach to Wellbeing including supporting our volunteers to be empowered to lead us, supporting families with children with Special Educational Needs, Disabilty and overall supporting local families.
+Based in Charlton Park we also run projects that support our whole family approach to wellbeing including supporting families with children with Special Educational Needs, Disability, community events and a whole packed programme of activities that help us be healthy and happy families.

 Our M&S delivery was met with the usual buzz of excitement and lots of cooking ideas flying around the room.
 I came away with onions amongst many other goodies, with thoughts of French Onion soup.

 Onion soup?
 Where has the onion soup gone?
 I hear you cry.
 Well don't worry, I did make it, but I also made a gluttony of cakes.
 So as it's Friday, I thought you would rather hear about cakes than soup (after all calories don't count on a Friday, or any day ending in Y for that matter!).

 I am not usually a cake fan.
 Well when I say cake fan, I mean that even though I love cake, I would definitely have a good cheese board over a pud any day.
 However I made an exception and made 2 cakes, which I hope will go down well with the crowd I have them in mind for.